Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 - Explore the ancient Greek ruins of the Valley of the Temples and visit Mount Etna, Europe's largest active volcano.

-- Sample the unique wines of Mount Etna and enjoy traditional Sicilian hospitality and an rustic lunch amidst the glorious surroundings of a local winery.
+- Sample the unique wines of Mount Etna and enjoy traditional Sicilian hospitality and a rustic lunch amidst the glorious surroundings of a local winery.

 - Enjoy a boat trip to explore the caves of Syracuse and admire beautiful Ortigia from a different perspective.

-- Spend free time to explore the charming towns of Cefalù, Taormina, and Syracuse, plus a guided tour of Palermo's historic sites.
+- Spend free time to explore the charming towns of Cefalù, Taormina and Syracuse.

 - Relax and unwind with an aperitivo, whilst soaking up the spectacular views of Taormina.